On This Page

 We had 4 days to spend in the park.
 The entire road trip took us 9 days – this also included visiting Grand Teton National Park and lots of driving time.
 Most western states are very, very large rectangles, and you can spend forever driving from one end to the other.

 We Flew Into Denver

 Bozeman and Idaho Falls were closer airport options, but Denver ended up being the cheapest route that worked for everyone in our group.
-That and we also don’t pass up an opportunity to spend some time in Colorado.
-Colorado is always a good time – and scenic too.
+Not to mention Colorado is always a good time – and scenic too.

 We Rented A Car For the Road Trip

 If you’re doing a road trip like we did, you’re probably interested in any and all scenic drives.
 Here’s a few notable ones.
 Just keep in mind that if you’re traveling October-May some of these may be closed due to 20+ feet of snow.
 (I’m not exaggerating.)